Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

 It’s a beautiful time of year to visit the annual guest-favorite event, which is presented by Humana and Covenant Health.

-This season’s event promises even more spectacular sights and fan-favorite displays and beautiful masterpieces, including colossal pumpkins from growers across the East Coast and a centerpiece focal point, the tall pumpkin tree.
+This season’s event promises even more spectacular sights, fan-favorite displays, beautiful masterpieces and a centerpiece focal point – the tall pumpkin tree.

-Additionally, artisans from around the world will be there to display homemade crafts and demonstrate their pottery, inspirational jewelry and fiddle-making.
+Additionally, artisans from around the world traditionally make an appearance with their handmade crafts, pottery, inspirational jewelry and fiddle-making.

 Remember, Dollywood observes a limited schedule throughout the event.
 The park will close on select days (mostly on Tuesdays).
 Be sure to check the dates on the Dollywood calendar.